 Is there anything better than buttery, garlic breadsticks?
 Especially when they come out of the oven hot, covered with herbs and a healthy heap of garlic?
 We think not!

-Best part about this recipe?
-You can make these breadsticks super quick if you use a pre-made pizza dough.
+The best part about this recipe?
+You can make these breadsticks super quick if you use pre-made pizza dough.
 If you have a little more time, you can go homemade and use the pizza dough recipe below - it makes a great recipe for bread, pizza, and calzones as well!

 Either option you choose, these breadsticks are sure to please everyone at your dinner table.
 You may even need to make a double batch!